 Vernon is a tiny town located in the state of Indiana.
-With a population of 233 people and just one neighborhood, Vernon is the 455th largest community in Indiana.
-Much of the housing stock in Vernon was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 236 people and just one neighborhood, Vernon is the 455th largest community in Indiana.
+Vernon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Vernon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Vernon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Vernon is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Vernon who work in office and administrative support (17.29%), maintenance occupations (12.03%), and teaching (9.77%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Vernon has relatively fewer families with younger children, and/or college students.
 Combined, this makes Vernon a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.